 Know Your Passions

-Graduate study is time-intensive and involves more rigorus involvement in fieldwork and research than undergraduate education.
-Be sure your are passionate about the work you're applying to do.
+Graduate study is time-intensive and involves more rigorous involvement in fieldwork and research than undergraduate education.
+Be sure you are passionate about the work you're applying to do.

 Need more help in applying to graduate school?
 Visit the Career Development Center's Graduate School Resource Page for more information.